Lightstreamer/Lightstreamer-kafka-connector/README.md

    Every single event published to `sample-topic` will be processed and then routed by the _Kafka Connector_ to the `sample` item.

-   The following section defines how the record is mapped to the tabular form of Lightstreamer fields, by using a set of intuitive set of _Selector Keys_ (denoted with `#{}`)  through which each part of a Kafka Record can be extracted.
+   The following section defines how the record is mapped to the tabular form of Lightstreamer fields, by using an intuitive set of _Selector Keys_ (denoted with `#{}`)  through which each part of a Kafka Record can be extracted.

    ```xml
    <!-- FIELDS MAPPING SECTION -->